 Regular Dental Checkup

-Regular dental checkups are an essential part of maintaining a healthy smile.
+Regular dental checkups and teeth cleanings are an essential part of maintaining a healthy smile.
 It’s a critical part of your oral health and something we recommend to all of our patrons.
 Dental checkups should be completed every six months to maintain proper, optimal health.

 Regular Dental Checkups

-As leading dental hygienists in Blue Ash, Batavia, and Lebanon we believe in the power of teeth cleanings, flossing, sealants, and fluoride to prevent dental disease.
-Our focus is on thorough dental care exams to check your teeth, gums, and overall health.
-At Moorehead Family Dentistry we are equally concerned about your smile as we are your well-being.
+Teeth cleanings, flossing, sealants, and fluoride treatments are all components of preventing oral health issues.
+Our office provides comprehensive dental exams that check your teeth, gums, and overall health.
+At Moorhead Family Dentistry, we are equally concerned about your smile as we are your well-being.

 - If any areas of concern are found, we consult with your insurance company to provide an estimate of costs or you may be eligible for our Dental Savers Plan if you do not have dental insurance.